 Getting SAS expertise

-Do you already use SAS software or do you intend to implement this then remote support might be something for you.
-Our SAS experts can support you in various fields, so as to exploit the use of SAS Business Analytics in your organization optimally.
+If you already use SAS software, or if you intend to implement it, then you might be interested in remote support.
+Our SAS experts can support you in various fields to help you optimize the use of SAS Business Analytics in your organization.

-The skillset of SAS expertise is experiencing a strong development.
-Formerly they were business analysts and report builders who were able to use the SAS platform, now the experts need to have knowledge of (big) data, statistics, linking of multiple data sources and especially the visualization of data.
+The skill set of SAS expertise is undergoing a strong development.
+Formerly, they were business analysts and report builders who were able to use the SAS platform, now the experts need to have knowledge of (big) data, statistics, linking of multiple data sources, and especially the visualization of data.
 This is the scope of the data scientist.

 This ‘new’ SAS expertise is scarce and is difficult to bind to an organization.
 Outsourcing is the solution.